Thanksgiving Calories Calculator

-Thanksgiving feast is one of the most important events in every family’s year (Thanksgiving 2017 is on 23rd November), maybe just behind only Christmas.
+Happy Thanksgiving!
+The Thanksgiving feast is one of the most important events in every family's year, maybe just behind only Christmas.
 But it certainly is the biggest day for eating in the US, according to The Augusta Chronicle.

 Students return home from college; your relatives travel to hometowns from where they work right now.
 Your mum channels her inner Monica Bing to clean the whole house and cook that tasty turkey that you get to eat only this time of the year.
 Not only on Thanksgiving Day.
 That's what leftovers are for, after all.

 The whole family gathers in one place to be thankful for what they achieved last year.
 And then they get to eat those cheeseballs, crackers, chips, dips, cornbreads, stuffings, gravy, casserole, beans, cranberry sauce, salads, pies and, above all, the emperor of all Thanksgiving dishes: the turkey.

 That's a lot of delicious, but fat and filling food.
 But… have you ever wondered how many calories are in Thanksgiving dinner you'll find and eat?

 Thanksgiving calories — it all depends on you

 To create our Thanksgiving Calories Calculator, we used this table from the Calorie Control Council website.
 It shows the average calorie intake on Thanksgiving and calories and fat data for all the dishes.
 Click on the

 advanced mode button and you'll get all the essential nutrition data of every Thanksgiving dish.
 If you are unsure about volumes, you can refer to our grams to cups converter.